-6. All high-density water use areas, such as laboratories, shall be equipped with easily accessible isolation valves.
+All high-density water use areas, such as laboratories, shall be equipped with easily accessible isolation valves.
+Emergency Shower and eyewash equipment shall each receive proximate service isolat1on ball valves capable of being locked in the open position.

-- All water supply pipes shall be type "L" copper.
+- 7. All water supply pipes shall be type "L" copper.
 Plastic piping is prohibited for potable water service inside buildings. - 8.
+An approved means of access shall be provided to all controls, cabinets, equipment, valves, and similar serviceable items hidden above ceillings and in concealed spaces.
+The item shall be shall be identified by permanently applied printed labels at the point of access with letters not less than 0.5" in height where required by code and reasonably legible from adjacent grade access.
+Verify style of label preferred with the project manager for aesthetic applications.
 Metal access doors shall be provided in walls and ceilings for all valves, regulators, and clean-outs.
 A piping chase shall be provided. - 9.
 All exterior valves shall be fitted with a concrete, one-piece valve box unit having an attached metal cover. - 10.
 CN22-2: All valves must be of American manufacture. - 11.
 CN22-3: Butterfly valves are not permitted in potable water or fire suppression systems.